Sunday, 14 September, 2003, marked the inaugural Great Midlands Fun Run with the 18th event scheduled for Sunday, 31 May 2020.

-Our main sponsors include, Erdington based Cookes Furniture; Central Independent News & Media Ltd [Trinity Mirror Group] – publishers of titles including the Royal Sutton Coldfield Observer, Tamworth Herald & Lichfield Mercury; Swof Media – our digital media partner based in Birmingham’s famous Jewellery Quarter.
-From February 2019, Webasto Roof Systems Ltd, located in Minworth on the outskirts of Royal Sutton Coldfield – who is the world market leader in the supply of innovative sunroofs, thermo solutions and e-mobility to the automotive industry – completes our joint main sponsor line-up.
+Our main sponsors include, Erdington based Cookes Furniture; Central Independent News & Media Ltd [Reach plc] – publishers of titles including the Royal Sutton Coldfield Observer, Tamworth Herald & Lichfield Mercury; Webasto Roof Systems Ltd, located in Minworth on the outskirts of Royal Sutton Coldfield – who is the world market leader in the supply of innovative sunroofs, thermo solutions and e-mobility to the automotive industry and Swof Media – our digital media partner based in Birmingham’s famous Jewellery Quarter, completes our joint main sponsor line-up.

 We also want to thank our many supporting sponsors for their enthusiasm, support and encouragement.

 The Fun Run is staged over an 8.5 mile all-tarmac route.
 The start is in Royal Sutton Coldfield town centre from where you enter Sutton Park @ Boldmere Gate after 2.25 miles, negotiate approximately 4.5 miles in the park including ‘Cardiac Hill’, exit @ Four Oaks Gate after 6.75 miles before returning to the finish in the town centre.
 A route map can be found by visiting the Fun Run Info tab at the top of the home page.